Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 If you have remaining debt once the promotion expires, you can either begin paying interest on that amount while you pay it down or move it over to a new balance transfer credit card that offers a fresh promotional window.
 Just remember that to transfer your existing balance to a new balance transfer credit card, you have to qualify for that new credit card.

-If you regularly open credit cards or maintain high balances on the cards you already have in your name, you could find it difficult to qualify for a new card when you need it.
-You may also fail to qualify for a balance transfer promotion under certain terms.
+If you frequently open credit cards or carry high balances on your current cards, you might find it challenging to qualify for a new card when you need it.
+This could also affect your eligibility for certain balance transfer promotions.

 Capital One, for instance, does not allow you to transfer balances from one Capital One card to another card issued by the same bank.
 Plus, Capital One only allows you to have two of its cards active at one time.
 If you already have two Capital One cards, the bank will reject your application for a third — no matter how great your credit.